 Our subsidiaries have in the past made loans and advances to certain of our shareholders and members of our management.
-During the period from April 2004 through the date of this document, the maximum aggregate amount of outstanding balances due on such loans and advances was RMB3.5 million.
-All of these loans and advances were unsecured and non-interest bearing.
-There are no outstanding amounts due on these loans as of the date of this prospectus.
+During the period from April 2005 through the date of this document, the maximum aggregate amount of outstanding balances due on such loans and advances was RMB3.5 million.
+All of these loans and advances were unsecured and non-interest bearing, and all such loans and advances were repaid prior to completion of our initial public offering.

 We also received advances from our shareholders and members of our management for operating, investing and financing activities.
-All such advances have been repaid as of the date of this prospectus.
+All such advances were repaid prior to completion of our initial public offering.